Roger Köppel

-Roger Jürg Köppel (born 21 March 1965) is a Swiss journalist, entrepreneur, publicist and conservative politician, who served as a member of the National Council for the Swiss People's Party from 2015 to 2023.
+Roger Jürg Köppel (born 21 March 1965) is a Swiss journalist, entrepreneur, publicist and politician who served as a member of the National Council for the Swiss People's Party from 2015 to 2023.
 He is the editor-in-chief and publisher of Die Weltwoche, a Swiss weekly magazine.
 He previously worked as editor-in-chief for Die Welt from 2004 to 2006.

 Early life and education

 Köppel was born 21 March 1965 in Zürich, Switzerland to Robert Köppel, a general contractor, and Margrit Köppel (née Zumkehr), a secretary.
 His parents were Protestant and Catholic and died during his teens.
 He had one older half-brother with whom he stayed after 1971.

 In 1983, he graduated from Kantonsschule Zürcher Unterland.
 He then studied in the University of Zurich's Department of Political Philosophy and Economic History.
 He completed his Licentiate in 1995.
 His thesis on Carl Schmitt, Autorität und Mythos: Carl Schmitt und die Wiederverzauberung staatlicher Gewalt (1916–1938) ("Authority and Myth: Carl Schmitt and the Re-enchantment of State Power") was written in collaboration with the Swiss philosopher Georg Köhler.